wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 			   *For example:* In the context of spatial dimensions like $x$, $y$, and $z$, the dimension $x$ represents the **potential** for a point to exist at any location along the x-axis.
 				   The **variable** $x$ then takes on specific **numerical values** that describe a particular point or state along that axis.
 						If $x=5$, this means the point exists 5 units along the x-axis—this is the **quantitative realization** of the dimension’s potential.
+###### Parameters
+In the context of parametrization, parameters are generally **constants** or **controlling quantities** that govern how variables behave or change.
+	They are typically **independent** from the system’s main variables, that is, **independent** quantities, that define the system's structure, rules for how variables behave.
+		Parameters govern the possible configurations of the system without yet assigning specific values.

 **The parameters** provide the **rules or constraints** that **bind the variables**, ensuring that they take on values consistent with the defined system.
 	**Variables**, are **dependent** quantities whose values are determined by the relationships defined by the parameters.